pjbiggs/SING_aotearoa_2019/README.md

    stackStringsFromBam(BamSort1, param=GRanges("NC_014570.1",IRanges(--start--,--end--)))
    ```

-Please replace the "--start--" and "--end--" with the values in the table below, and then run your code.  **Keeping the comma in between them is important, so please make sure it is there, otherwise it will not work.**  This will print out the alignment for 100 bp in your region of interest to the console.
+Please replace the "--start--" and "--end--" with the values in the table above, and then run your code.  **Keeping the comma in between them is important, so please make sure it is there, otherwise it will not work.**  This will print out the alignment for 100 bp in your region of interest to the console.
 Try to find the sequence from the table, and then the 4th base after it.
 Please make a note of it.

 People tend to think and draw a genome as a horizontal line.
 Our reads that have mapped have therefore mapped in the horizontal plane.
 So for example: